Diet and exercise in pregnancy with type 1/2 diabetes

 Alcohol

-If you have type 1 or type 2 diabetes, alcohol can affect your blood sugar levels.
-For example, it can:
+As well as this, if you have type 1 or type 2 diabetes, alcohol can affect your blood sugar levels.
+It can:

-• make it more difficult to see the signs of hypoglycaemia
+• make it harder to see the signs of low blood sugar (hypoglycaemia)

-• delay a hypoglycaemic episode until hours after you’ve had some alcohol.
+• delay a hypo until hours after you’ve had some alcohol.

-Avoiding all alcohol during pregnancy is the safest option.
-Find out more about drinking alcohol during pregnancy.
+Find out more about the dangers of drinking alcohol during pregnancy.

 Staying active in pregnancy

-Exercise is not dangerous for your baby.
-Some people worry about their baby being shaken around while they exercise, but this won’t happen.
-Your baby is safe and secure within your womb and may even find the movement relaxing.
+Exercise is not a danger for your baby.
+Some people worry about their baby being shaken around while they work out, but this won’t happen.
+Your baby is safe and secure.
+They’re cushioned in a bag of fluid (amniotic sac) within your womb.
+They may even find the movement calming.

 The benefits of exercise

-If you have type 2 diabetes, physical exercise helps lower your blood sugar level.
-Talk to your diabetes team about how you can exercise safely during pregnancy.
+If you have type 2 diabetes, physical exercise can lower your blood sugar level.

-If you have type 1 diabetes, exercise and sport affects your blood glucose levels.
-Depending on the type of exercise or sport you do, it can cause your blood glucose levels to rise (hyperglycaemia) or drop (hypoglycaemia).
+If you have type 1 diabetes, exercise and sport affects your blood sugar levels.
+Depending on the type of exercise or sport you do, it can cause your blood sugar levels to rise (hyperglycaemia) or drop (hypoglycaemia).
 For example, intense or unplanned exercise can cause hypoglycaemia.

-• drink plenty of water while you exercise.
+• Drink plenty of water while you work out.

-'I was advised to continue running because my body was used to it – I managed to run up until I was 4 months pregnant.
-When I felt unable to run anymore I did pilates and swimming, which I found hugely beneficial.'
+'I was advised to continue running because my body was used to it – I managed to run up until I was four months pregnant.
+When I felt unable to run I did Pilates and swimming, which I found hugely beneficial.'

 Laura